Protesters ransack government buildings in Guinea smelting town

 Guinea is the world’s top supplier of bauxite, the raw material used in aluminium production, but more than 40 percent of the West African nation’s citizens live on less than $1.25 a day.

-RUSAL suspended operations at the 630,000 ton-per-year Friguia refinery amid a workers’ strike over wages.
+RUSAL suspended operations at the 630,000 tonne-per-year Friguia refinery amid a workers’ strike over wages.

-A spokeswoman for RUSAL said the strike was illegal.
-She said the management of the refinery had been forced to leave Fria due to security reasons while the control of the facility was illegally taken over by the union.